flanagancd68/talmidimway/content/commentary/revelation/2022-02-26-smyrna/index.en.md

 |-------------------------------------------------------------------------------------------------------------------------------------------------------------------------|---------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------|
 | (11) Those who have ears, let them hear what the Spirit is saying to the Messianic communities.
 He who wins the victory will not be hurt at all by the second death." ' | Rev_20:6 Blessed and holy *is* he that hath part in the first resurrection: on such the second death hath no power, but they shall be priests of God and of Christ, and shall reign with him a thousand years.
 Rev_20:14 And death and hell were cast into the lake of fire.
 This is the second death.
 Rev 21:8 But the fearful, and unbelieving, and the abominable, and murderers, and whoremongers, and sorcerers, and idolaters, and all liars, shall have their part in the lake which burneth with fire and brimstone: which is the second death. |

 We will find out more about the second death once we get to Revelation 20.
-There is a quip, "born once, die twice; born twice, die once."
-Born again believers are spared the second death, while the unrepentant are not born again get to die once on this earth and then will be cast into the second death.
+There is a quip attributed to DL Moody, "born twice, die once; born once, die twice."
+Born-again believers are spared the second death, while the unrepentant are not born again get to die once on this earth and then will be cast into the second death.

 ### Church age theory: Persecuted (170-312)